 When you sell: Title companies and buyers pull permit records.
 Unpermitted work shows up as a red flag.
 You'll either need to get retroactive permits (which means opening up walls for inspection), offer credits to the buyer, or watch the deal fall apart.

 Retroactive permits cost more.
-Getting a permit after the fact typically costs two to three times the original fee, plus you'll need to expose finished work for inspection.
-That drywall you just hung?
-It's coming down so the inspector can see the framing.
-And if violations go unresolved, monthly enforcement fees kick in and can double after six months.
+Getting a permit after the fact costs more than pulling permits upfront.
+You may need to expose finished work for inspection.
+That drywall you just hung might need to come down so the inspector can verify framing.
+Portland can also assess additional penalties and enforcement fees under city code fee provisions (opens in new tab).

 Insurance issues: Some policies won't cover damage related to unpermitted work.
 If that DIY electrical causes a fire, you might be fighting with your insurer.